Installing Clean-In-Place (CIP) Systems: 3 Important Factors to Consider

 2. Are Your Positive Displacement Pumps Designed and Configured for CIP?

-Unfortunately, some positive displacement pumps simply will not work with a CIP system.
-There are two reasons for this: First, positive displacement pumps usually require extra controls and valves to clean during the CIP process.
+Unfortunately, some positive displacement pumps simply will not work with a CIP system design.
+There are two reasons for this: First, positive displacement pumps usually require extra controls and valves to clean during the Clean-In-Place (CIP) process.
 Second, even if your pumps were designed with CIP in mind, the drainage ports must be configured vertically.

 3. “Dead-Leg” Areas and Process Line Drainage

 In simple terms, a dead-leg area (or surface) is a section of your processing system that doesn’t get a regular flow of water.
-So, if your system contains one or more dead-leg areas and you are unable to remove them, that means your CIP system may not be able to properly sanitize your equipment.
+So, if your system contains one or more dead-leg areas and you are unable to remove them, that means your CIP system may not be able to properly sanitize your equipment the way that it is designed to.
 Over time, water may get stagnate in these areas which could introduce bacteria and other pathogens into your equipment.

 Similarly, your process lines need to be positioned in the right angle to allow for complete drainage between cycles.
 Again, any water left standing in your process lines may provide an ideal breeding ground for bacteria which can quickly spread throughout your system.